On the number and sums of eigenvalues of Schr\"odinger-type operators with degenerate kinetic energy: Bounds on number and sums of functions of eigenvalues in

 \begin{remark} (1) The term $\|V_+\|_{\gamma+d/s}^{\gamma+d/s}$ on the right sides of \eqref{eq:classiclt}-\eqref{eq:classiclt2} comes from high energies as can be seen from the proofs of \eqref{eq:tracerestriction1}-\eqref{eq:tracerestriction2}.
 In Theorem \ref{classicltlattice} we will see that this term is absent for operators in $\ell^2(\Z^d)$ since only low energies are present.

 (2) The term $\|V_+\|_{\gamma+d/s}^{\gamma+d/s}$ is necessary, which can be seen by repeating the arguments in the proof of Theorem \ref{tracerestriction} with $|\Delta+\mu|$ and letting $\mu\to0$.

 (3) Estimate \eqref{eq:classiclt} also holds in case the level sets of $T$ are not curved and can be seen as a Lieb--Thirring inequality since the right hand side is ``local'' in the sense that it involves only integrals over $V$.
-However, it makes a strong assumption on $\gamma$ in high dimensions.
-In contrast, \eqref{eq:classiclt2} holds under considerably weaker assumptions on $\gamma$, but requires non-vanishing Gaussian curvature of the level sets.
+In contrast, \eqref{eq:classiclt2} requires non-vanishing Gaussian curvature of the level sets.
 Moreover, \eqref{eq:classiclt2} is non-local in the sense that it involves powers of integrals of $V$. \end{remark}